 4. UPF sends the usage reporting for the Time sensitive communications.

 5ch-a.
-The SMF sends Charging Data Request [Initial] to the UE CHF for the TSN stream delivery with the 5GS Bridge id and related 5GS bridge information.
+The SMF sends Charging Data Request [Initial] to the UE CHF for the TSN stream delivery with the 5GS Bridge id and related 5GS bridge information based on the trigger event specified in the TS 32.255[X].

 5ch-b.
 The UE CHF creates a CDR.